Godsmith/trainfinity3/README.md

 ## TODO

+- Select an industry to show what it is adding and producing
+	- clicking could also show what it pays for different goods
+	- make everything an Industry and add Area2D to everything
+	- fix so that Select state persists in GUI
 - Complete save and load functionality
 - Show ghost one-way-track-arrow
-- Select an industry to show what it is adding and producing
 - Select a train to show destinations
-- Remove the need of so many different groups, like resource_exchangers etc
+- Remove the need of so many different groups, like resource_exchangers etc, now that everything are Industries
 - costs are very harsh, money runs out quickly and rail etc is expensive.
 Increase pay for deliveries?
 - more sound effects and music